dotnet/roslynator/docs/AnalyzersVsRefactorings.md

 Term | Description
 --- | ---
-Analyzer | Represents a general rule (code style) that should be be followed.
+Analyzer | Represents a general rule (code style) that should be followed.
 Diagnostic | Represents a specific issue reported by the analyzer.
 Code Fix | Represents an operation that will fix reported issue.
 Refactoring | Represents a single operation that is provided on demand for a given span of text.

 ## Analyzers

-> Analyzer represents a general rule (code style) that should be be followed.
+> Analyzer represents a general rule (code style) that should be followed.

 Analyzer runs in background and analyzes the source code.
 When it finds a code that is not in compliance with a rule it will report a **diagnostic**.
 The diagnostic is then displayed in the IDE (Error List, squiggles) and can be fixed if there is a **code fix**.
 Code fix may provide 'Fix all occurrences in ...' option which enables to apply multiple fixes at once.